-During the year under review, the Company has commenced another real estate project at Barnala, Punjab wherein the Company proposes to develop land admeasuring 57 acres (approx.) into a residential/ commercial project which may inter alia include the development of a colony by carving out the plots of different sizes and dimensions on the Land so as to allot, transfer and sell the same as such or by constructing thereon villas/independent floors, commercial shops, SCO's, multistoried buildings etc.
+During the financial year 2021-22, the Company has commenced another real estate project at Barnala, Punjab wherein the Company proposes to develop land admeasuring 57 acres (approx.) into a residential/ commercial project which may inter alia include the development of a colony by carving out the plots of different sizes and dimensions on the Land so as to allot, transfer and sell the same as such or by constructing thereon villas/independent floors, commercial shops, SCO's, multistoried buildings etc. The project is expected to complete in the third quarter of financial year 2023-24 and thereafter the sales shall be commenced.